ddoherty03/labrat/README.md

 -   **`-c NUM`, `--copies=NUM`:** Number of copies of each label to generate.

-<a id="org33b6a7a"></a>
+<a id="org38fe995"></a>

 ### Input and output files

 1. Output file

-    By default, `labrat` generates all the labels into a single PDF file called 'labrat.pdf' in the current directory.
+    By default, `labrat` generates all the labels into a PDF file located in the directory $XDG\_DATA\_HOME/labrat, which is `~/.local/share/labrat~` by default.
+The file's base name is time-stamped based on the time of the run.
+So, the file name might look like `~/.local/share/labrat/2025-12-26T04:23:32.324.pdf`. `Labrat` will never delete these files, so you might want to perform cleanup on this directory if disk space is precious.

     You can specify a different output file with the `--out-file` option.

     -   **`-o`, `--out-file=FILENAME`:** Put generated label in the given file

+    Unless the `FILENAME` includes a directory, the file will be placed in the current directory.
+If you specify a directory that you do not have write permission on, `labrat` will raise an error and exit.

 2. Command-line arguments